 - practical, research-informed recommendations for how to engage students in the collaborative process of designing, using and moderating assessment rubrics.

 Williams, Anthony; Northcote, Maria T.; Kilgour, Peter W.; Christian, Beverly; Rickett, Carolyn; Jackson, Wendy; Morton, Jason K.; Kilgour, Andrew; Joseph, Sue; and Seddon, Jack, "OLT Innovation and Development Grant - Rubrics" (2016).
-Best Practice Learning and Teaching.
+Learning and Teaching.
 30.

 Please refer to publisher version or contact the library.